-- They do not have symptoms. - They had a mask-on-mask school exposure and test negative at least once, preferably on a specimen collected on or around Days 3-5.
-If testing resources are available, testing twice is recommeded, preferably immediately after exposure notification and again on or around Day 5. - o They wear a well-fitting mask at all times at school, indoors and outdoors, except when eating or drinking. - They monitor for symptoms for 10 days.
+- o They do not have symptoms. - Wear a mask in school for 10 days and test negative on or around Days 3-5.
+If testing resources are available, testing twice is recommeded, preferably immediately after exposure notification and again on or around Day 5. - They wear a well-fitting mask at all times at school, indoors and outdoors, except when eating or drinking. - o They monitor for symptoms for 10 days.
 If they have symptoms, they must follow isolation guidance and test immediately.

-Contents based on CDC guidance.
+Contents based on CDPH guidance.
 Template Design from LA County Department of Public Health